 - Compare and contrast primary sources from your state and a state from another part of the country.
 Have students identify differing points of view as they reinforce their knowledge about their own home state.

 You can extend any of the above activities by using the Library’s primary source analysis tool and teacher guides to help students examine these primary sources further.
-Older students can search the Library’s American Memory or Prints and Photographs collections for more primary sources from your state.
+Older students can search the Library’s digital collections or Prints and Photographs collections for more primary sources from your state.

 Take a look at primary sources from your state or territory.
 What’s one item you think would hook the students in your classroom?

 Can’t wait to explore further!